ana-albergaria/LAPR3-ISEP/docs/Sprint 4/US402/US402_relatory.md

 **Test 10:** Test to check that the land or sea path is null when path type is below 1.

 **Test 11:** Test to check that the land or sea path is null when path type is above 3.

+**Test 12:** First test to check that the land path is correctly calculated.

+**Test 13:** Second test to check that the land path is correctly calculated.

+**Test 14:** First test to check that the maritime path is correctly calculated.

+**Test 15:** Second test to check that the maritime path is correctly calculated.

+**Test 16:** First test to check that the land or sea path is correctly calculated.

+**Test 17:** Second test to check that the land or sea path is correctly calculated.